-Although lawmakers at the state, federal and local level are examining a wide variety of issues related to driver focus, the most common concern is the potential distraction caused by cell phones and other technology in the car.
-More than 220 million people in the United States subscribe to wireless services, and it is estimated that as many as 80 percent of those subscribers use their phones while driving.
+Although lawmakers at the state, federal and local levels are examining a wide variety of issues related to driver distraction, the most common concern is the potential distraction caused by cell phones and other technology in the car.
+More than 220 million people in the United States subscribe to wireless services, and it is estimated that as many as 80% of those subscribers use their phones while driving.

-Many states have passed laws related to cell phone use in the car.
-Twenty states—Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Illinois, Maryland, Maine, Minnesota, New Hampshire, New Jersey, New York, Nevada, Oregon, Rhode Island, Tennessee, Vermont, Washington and West Virginia—and the District of Columbia, Guam, Puerto Rico and the Virgin Islands have banned hand-held phone use by all drivers.
-Legislatures in other states have prohibited hand-held cell phone or all cell phone use by younger drivers or school bus drivers, improved data collection or limited local authority on the issue.
+Twenty-five states—Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Nevada, Oregon, Rhode Island, South Dakota, Tennessee, Vermont, Virginia, Washington and West Virginia—and the District of Columbia, Guam, Puerto Rico and the Virgin Islands have banned hand-held electronic personal device use by all drivers.
+Legislatures in other states have prohibited hand-held cell phone or all cell phone use by younger drivers, school bus drivers or in certain zones.

-NCSL closely monitors the latest developments in distracted driving legislation. *Many states that have passed hand-held bans and texting bans provide for various exemptions for emergencies, law enforcement personnel, emergency medical technicians, firefighters, state DOT employees, etc. For more information about exemptions please contact Ann Kitch.
+*NCSL closely monitors the latest developments in distracted driving legislation.
+Many states that have passed hand-held bans and texting bans provide for various exemptions for emergencies, law enforcement personnel, emergency medical technicians, firefighters, state DOT employees, etc. For more information about exemptions, please contact Samantha Bloch.

 Cell Phone Use and Texting While Driving Laws

 - Nearly 303 million people in the United States have cell phones.
 At any given moment during the daylight hours, more than 800,000 vehicles are being driven by someone using a hand-held cell phone.

-- In 2015, approximately 3,477 people in this country died in crashes that involved a distracted driver, and 391,000 people were injured.
+- In 2018, approximately 2,841 people in this country died in crashes that involved a distracted driver, and an estimated additional 400,000 people were injured.

 - A study by AAA revealed that electronics use is the leading source of distraction for teen drivers.

 States are eligible to apply for a Distracted Driving Grant if they have enacted and are enforcing:

-- Primary law prohibiting texting while driving with a minimum fine for first violation and increased fines for subsequent offenses.
+- Primary law prohibiting texting while driving with a minimum fine for a first violation and increased fines for subsequent offenses.
 The law must not provide for an exemption to allow texting while stopped in traffic.